 Habana Vieja is where all the tourist action is and the buildings are “better” than anywhere else in Habana.
 I have never stayed here, but if you want to be close to all the tourist traps, this is your place.

 Habana Centro is a little hood, but it’s cheaper and where all the people watching happens.
 You’ll see the most random shit here.
 I saw a man sharpening his knife using his bicycle; just try to imagine it.
 You might feel it’s a little sketchy, but Cuba is really safe.
-You don’t have to worry about getting robbed or murdered.
-My brother and I walked perfectly safe at night around the entire place with no problems.
-If a cab driver tries to scare you into taking his taxi because he says it’s unsafe at night, call bullshit.
+You don’t have to worry about getting robbed or murdered at any time of day or night.
 Cuba has one of the lowest crime rates in the world.
-You’ll be fine.
+So if a cab driver tries to scare you into taking his taxi because he says it’s unsafe at night, call bullshit.

-I stayed in two different casas in Habana Centro cause I like things dirty and cheap and as raw as possible.
+I stay in the same two casas in Habana Centro cause I like things dirty and cheap and as raw as possible.
 I highly recommend one of them: Casa Marilyn.
-She doesn’t speak English very well but luckily I speak Spanish.
-However, if you don’t speak a lick of Spanish, she’s good at interpreting your hand signals and could understand my brother perfectly.
+She doesn’t speak English, but she’s good at interpreting your hand signals and could understand my brother perfectly.
 She’s also so fun and will arrange anything you need.
 Her breakfast is only 3 CUC in the morning, cheapest I’ve had!
 And then watch reggaeton music videos with her and her husband in the morning.
 Warning, the bed squeaks like a crazy.
 If you’re a couple, don’t stay here.
-You can access her at email: firstname.lastname@example.org, telephone: (05) 360-4055, address: Lagunas No 329, apto 4 e/ Gervasio y Escobar Centro, Habana, La Habana.
+You can access her at email: email@example.com, telephone: (05) 360-4055, address: Lagunas No 329, apto 4 e/ Gervasio y Escobar Centro, Habana, La Habana.